-Management of females with urinary tract infections (UTI).
+Management of females with urinary tract infections (UTI)

-Pre-menopausal women with single relapsing or recurrent UTIs can be managed in the community.
-Referral should only be considered if antibiotic prophylaxis has failed.
+Pre-menopausal women with single relapsing or recurrent UTI's can be managed in the community.
+Referral should only be considered if antibiotic prophylaxis has failed

 Post-menopausal women should be referred if red flags are suspected or indications below.
 If no evidence of red flags patient should be given an adequate trial of antibiotic prophylaxis as per Formulary guidance before referral.

-Formulary chapter 5 - Urinary tract infections
+Formulary chapter 5 - Infections - Urinary-tract-infections

 Out of scope